VDA5050/VDA5050/VDA5050_EN_V1.md

 ### Disclaimer

-The following explanations serve as an indication for the execution of an interface for communication between automated guided vehicles (AGV) and one that is freely applicable to everyone and is non-binding.
+The following explanations serve as an indication for the execution of an interface for communication between automated guided vehicles (AGV) and master control and one that is freely applicable to everyone and is non-binding.
 Those who apply them must ensure that they are applied properly in the specific case.

 They shall take into account the state of the art prevailing at the time of each issue.